 Navigating the impact of the coronavirus COVID-19 on your business functions can be challenging.
 And the road-map continues to change.

 Businesses and HR professionals are struggling with compliance challenges and best practices in the face of a novel virus pandemic known as COVID-19.

-No business owner wants to be subject to an employee lawsuit, but the odds are good that any business will be at some point.
-The question for HR management is whether the organization is prepared when it does happen.
+No business wants to be subject to an employee lawsuit, but the odds are good that any business will be at some point.
+The question is whether they'll be prepared when it does happen.